Good Practices

 System boundary

 The system boundary represents the system in which the use cases will be realized.
 The scope of the system is indicated by the use cases that are within the boundary.
 When using the use case diagram, always include the boundary to make it clear which system will realize the use cases.
-Then the diagram could be presented without any context, and the reader will still be able to understand it.
+This way, the diagram can be presented without any extra context, and the reader will still be able to understand it.

 Actor